wp-plugins/kau-boys-backend-localization/readme.txt

 This plugin enables you to run your blog in a different language than the backend of your blog.
 So you can serve your blog using e.g. German as the default language for the users, but keep English as the language for the administration.
 You can choose the language you want to use from all installed language files or you can install additional languages.

+== Screenshots ==

+1. Screenshot of the settings page
+2. Screenshot language switcher in admin menu (similar to qTranslate switcher)
+3. Screenshot of language selection on login form

 == Installation ==